Feature #1036

 Agree.

-#17 Updated by Deil Christoph about 10 years ago
+#17 Updated by Deil Christoph over 10 years ago

 Knödlseder Jürgen wrote: